Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/support.md

 Mentioning which version of our template you are using will help us to answer more accurately and will mitigate one question from our side.

-Mentioning template version include if you are using Vue only, Vue + Laravel, Vue Starter-kit.
-Also, if you are using some other technology with our template then mention it will also help us in resolving issue quickly. [e.g. Vuexy Vue + Firebase]
+Mentioning template version includes if you are using TypeScript or JavaScript, Full-Version or Starter-Kit.
+Also, if you are using some other technology with our template then mention it will also help us in resolving issue quickly. [e.g. Firebase]

 Good examples can be: 💯

-- Vue Starter kit
-- Vue + Laravel
-- Vue + Laravel starter-kit
-- Vue starter-kit + Firebase
-- Vue + Auth0
+- TypeScript + Full Version
-- HTML + Laravel
+- Javascript + Starter Kit

 ### Sharing Code or Snippet